 Monitoring showed that the river temperature differentials also remained within consent limits (Figure 8).
-A maximum differential of 0.46°C was recorded on 31 July and 11 November 2022.
-This is in comparison with the temperature differential of 0.45°C reported by Company, which was recorded as the annual maximum differential during the month of November 2022.
+A maximum differential of 0.77°C was recorded on 7 April 2024 by Council.
+This is in comparison with the temperature differential of 0.91°C reported by the Company, which was recorded as the annual maximum differential also on 7 April 2024.

-The National Environmental Standard covering measurement and collection of the instream temperatures gives maximum permitted off-sets of \pm 0.8°C deviation at each monitoring location (\pm 0.5°C, with an additional off-set of \pm 0.3°C allowed for due to errors on the thermometer used to perform the calibration), and a consequent potential error of up to \pm 1.6°C on any calculated temperature differentials overall.
-Therefore the difference between the Company's temperature differential and that recorded by the Council minimal and well within the potential error provided for in the Standard.
+The National Environmental Standard (NES) covering measurement and collection of the instream temperatures gives maximum permitted off-sets of ± 0.8 °C deviation at each monitoring location (± 0.5 °C, with an additional off-set of ± 0.3 °C allowed for due to errors on the thermometer used to perform the calibration), and a consequent potential error of up to ± 1.6 °C on any calculated temperature differentials overall.
+Therefore, the difference between the Company's temperature differential and that recorded by the Council are minimal and well within the potential error provided for in the NES.

-Figure 8 Temperature differential in the Pātea River at East Road during the year under review, upstream minus downstream of the plant
+Figure 8 Temperature differential in the Pātea River at East Road during the year under review, upstream minus downstream of the plant (consent limit 1.5°C 95% of the time)